ualter/aws-skills-mapping-iac/README.md

  ├── environment.py         # <--- Environments and Stage Configurations information
  ├── app.py                 # <--- Instantiate an Application (Stage) and deploy it in an
  |                          #      environment with a specific desired loaded configuration.
- |                          #      (Instantiate it multiple times to deploy in more than one environment/stage)
+ |                          #      Instantiate it multiple times to deploy in
+ |                          #      more than one environment/stage.
  └── configuration.py       # <--- Loads from YAML files all configuration/properties
                             #      defined by Stage (see ./configuration subfolder)